NIER-BIAN/blank-space/README.md

 - Detailed View: Clicking a Pokémon button shows a modal with its image and height.
 - Responsive Design: Uses [Bootstrap](https://getbootstrap.com/) for a responsive layout that adapts to different screen sizes.

+Note:

+- This project uses [Autoprefixer](https://autoprefixer.github.io/) to handle vendor prefixes.
-Note: The CSS and JavaScript files have been minimized for optimal performance.
+- The CSS and JavaScript files have been minimized for optimal performance.

 ---